 Invisible and evil, chiggers can make the summer unbearable with the itching they cause, especially when you’re out in the garden.
 Learn how to manage chiggers and deal with their bites.

 Chigger Bugs in the Garden

-There’s nothing that can ruin a hike, picnic or day in the garden as fast as the irritating, itchy bite of the chigger.
+There’s nothing that can ruin a hike, picnic, or day in the garden as fast as the irritating, itchy bite of the chigger.
 Like hungry, invisible ninjas, these tiny critters climb up socks and pant legs, looking for a place to feed.
-But what are chiggers and how do you prevent chigger outbreaks?
+What are chiggers though and how do you prevent chigger outbreaks?

 How to Get Rid of Chiggers

 Chiggers are formidable foes, in part because of the short time these mites spend in their larval form.
 Area control with pesticides is nearly impossible, but if you aim your efforts at destroying favorable habitat, getting rid of chiggers is possible.

 Keep grasses mowed closely, eliminate shrub cover for chigger hosts by trimming your shrubbery to a point at least 12 inches (31 cm.) above the ground, and dry out moist spots for the best chance at destroying these pests once and for all.

 If you must go tromping through the woods during chigger season, wear tight clothing and protect yourself with DEET.
 When you return from an adventure in overgrown areas, take a hot shower to kill any chiggers that are actively feeding on you, even if you’ve not started to react.
 Topical anti-itch creams or sprays are effective to control the welts that erupt from chigger bites.